HazyResearch/deepdive/doc/calibration.md

 **Plots (b) and (c)** show the number of total prediction on the test and the training set, respectively.
 Ideally these plots should follow a U-curve.
-That is, the systems makes many predictions with probability 0 (event that are likely to be false), and many predictions with probability > 0.9 (events that are likely to be true).
+That is, the system makes many predictions with probability 0 (events that are likely to be false), and many predictions with probability > 0.9 (events that are likely to be true).
-Predictions in the range of 0.4 - 0.6 mean that the system is not sure, which may indicate that need more features to make predictions for such events.
+Predictions in the range of 0.4 - 0.6 mean that the system is not sure, which may indicate that it needs more features to make predictions for such events.

 Note that plots (a) and (b) can only be generated if [a holdout fraction was specified in the configuration](#defining-a-holdout-set).